 There are several things that drove this movement.
 For starters, people began to see the detrimental effects that extreme consumerism had on the environment.
 What’s more, minimalist initiatives (driven in part by people like Marie Kondo, Ryan Nicodemus, and Joshua Fields Millburn) have prodded consumers to be more mindful of the things they buy and bring into their homes.

 Today, in the battle between quantity and quality, the latter seems to be coming out on top.
 According to research from Brandwatch, when choosing a fashion brand, the attribute that consumers cared most about was “Quality.”
 “Affordability” came in second, while “Convenience” came in third.

 Similar results were found when consumers were asked about what they look for in grocery stores.
 Just like with fashion, “Quality” was the top attribute that respondents cared about when shopping, followed by “Affordability” and “Convenience.”

-The tendency of consumers to value quality over quantity will continue to get stronger in 2020.
+The tendency of consumers to value quality over quantity will continue to get stronger.
 As movements around minimalism and sustainability (more on this in a bit) continue to gain steam, we can expect shoppers to be more purposeful about the things they buy.

 How should retailers respond to quality over quantity?

-To capitalize on this retail trend for 2020, start by raising the standards for the products that you carry.
+To capitalize on this retail trend, start by raising the standards for the products that you carry.
 Stock your store with more meaningful items — ideally those that help make the world a better place and bring joy to your customers.

 You should also think about how you can shift to experiential retail.
 Consumers are moving away from buying “stuff” and are more inclined to spend on experiences.
 Find a way to level up the experiential component of your store to engage modern consumers.